ridhaalkhabaz/YTVidObjectDectector/README.md

 	* We could not upload the resulting data set because it is too big for git hub.

-* **Model** In YOLOv4_Training_and_Creating.ipynb, we create and train our YOLOv4 model.
+* **Model** In YOLOv4_Training_and_Creating_Deploying.ipynb, we create and train our YOLOv4 model.
 In addition, we test it against multiple images.
+        * There you can use a link to youtube video to run videos.
 	* This takes at least 6 hours to run.
+	* The best weights are provided by linking a drive folder to google collab.

 ## Results

-We achiev 92.31 % accuracy in our YOLO classifier.
+We achieve higher accuracy of 93.75 % in our YOLO classifier.